Whether you have heard all about CBD oil and would like to try it for yourself, or you are simply CBD-curious, you have come to the right place.

 In the same way as CBD capsules do, CBD gummies take away the sometimes-unpalatable taste of CBD without taking away any of the benefits.
 If anything, CBD gummies take it one step further, with their fruity flavours.

 They’re great for travelling too, as you can take them without a drink.
+Here's our roundup of the best CBD gummies.

 6. CBD oral sprays